 2.11.
 Where a planning permission in principle application is received and the precise mix of units is not available then the initial assessment will be based on 1 SSRU (3 bed unit) for each of the units proposed.
-However, this standard position may be altered where there is justification based on the mix of units in recent nearby developments.

 2.12.
 Contributions will not be sought in instances where the scale of development is not considered sufficient to justify a requirement or where the development is for affordable housing purposes where provision is by East Ayrshire Council, a Registered Social Landlord or for the affordable housing element sought under RES2: Affordable Housing, of a private development.
-Where applicable, these exemptions are set out in more detail within each section of this guidance.
+Where applicable, these exemptions are set out within each section of this guidance.